ModelOriented/modelStudio/README.md

 ## Overview

-The `modelStudio` package **automates the explanation of machine learning predictive models**.
+The `modelStudio` package **automates the Explanatory Analysis of Machine Learning predictive models**.
 Generate advanced interactive and animated model explanations in the form of a **serverless HTML site** with only one line of code.

 The main `modelStudio()` function computes various (instance and dataset level) model explanations and produces an **interactive, customisable dashboard made with D3.js**.
 It consists of multiple panels for plots with their short descriptions.
 Easily **save and share** the dashboard with others.
 Tools for model exploration unite with tools for EDA (Exploratory Data Analysis) to give a broad overview of the model behavior.